Password Policy Best Practices for Strong Security in AD

 - Create email notifications for password expiration.
 This can be done with the free Netwrix Password Expiration Notifier tool.

-- Instead of editing the default settings in domain policy, it is recommended to create granular audit policies and link them to specific organizational units.
+- Instead of editing the default settings in the domain policy, create granular password policies and link them to specific organizational units.

 Additional password and authentication best practices